National Foundation For Credit logo

 Thrivest Link provides pre-settlement and lawsuit funding to plaintiffs awaiting case settlements, offering cash advances based on pending litigation rather than credit scores.

-Best for: Personal injury plaintiffs with pending lawsuits who need immediate cash to cover living expenses, Attorneys and law firms seeking to finance case costs or provide client advances during protracted litigation
+Profile signals: Personal injury plaintiffs with pending lawsuits who are researching short-term cash access to cover living expenses, Attorneys and law firms seeking to finance case costs or provide client advances during protracted litigation

 Financial Wellness Guides

 Affiliate Disclosure: CreditDoc may earn a commission when you click links to National Foundation For Credit and other services.
 These commissions help us maintain our free research.
-Our editorial team independently evaluates all services.
-Compensation does not influence our ratings or rankings.
+Compensation does not determine whether a provider can be covered; visible star ratings use stored Google review ratings when available.
 Learn more.